 7. Jelawang Waterfall

 Being one of Malaysia’s top five ecotourism destinations in Malaysia, the Gunung Stong State Forest Park is home to the famous Jelawang Waterfall, which at 160 meters is the tallest waterfall in Malaysia and Southeast Asia.
 Also known as Stong Waterfall, this waterfall is a superb place to visit as you might be able to spot the world’s largest flower native to this region, the Rafflesia.
 One can either trek to the top of the waterfall or admire its beauty from below.
+This is one of those rocky cascades that constitute a wonderful picture background.

 Location: Dabong Forest Reserve, 18200 Kelantan